abouihia/DocGit/GitDocument.md

      Staging  Modified  Files

-     let assume that we have a tracked file test.md if you do same modification on it you must to stage this file by using the same comman to add untracked file:
+     let assume that we have a tracked file test.md if you do same modification on it you must to stage this file by using the same command to add untracked file:

        git add    is a multipurpose command — you use it to begin : racking new files,